CARES Act Funding

 We still want you to apply and submit as much detailed information as you can.
 We encourage you to take the time to attempt recovering any receipts/documentation you can to provide an accurate account of expenses.
 Your application will still be reviewed without receipts, but there is no guarantee that your expenses will fully be reimbursed.
 If for example, you incurred an expense for gas, but did not keep receipts, calculate your mileage using a maps app and multiply it by the IRS 2020 standard mileage rate of 57.5 cents per mile.
 Include a copy of your mileage map, along with the calculation to serve as documentation.

 Concordia University, Nebraska signed and submitted the Certification and Agreement Emergency Financial Aid Grants to Students under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, in the amount of $1,017,489 on April 26, 2020.
 At Concordia, we have dedicated $508,745 of the funds to provide emergency financial aid grants directly to eligible students.
 The remaining funds will be used to provide room and board credits to students, the investment of resources to assist in delivering online courses and ensuring safety for our students who were traveling during the pandemic outbreak.
 Approximately 1,100 enrolled students at the time of disruption are eligible to apply for the emergency grants.
 To be eligible for the grant the student must be Title IV eligible.
-The initial reimbursement amount is $400 per student.
-Pending leftover funds, eligible students with larger expenses may be reimbursed beyond $400.
-The application process was made available at cune.edu/cares on May 1, 2020 and will close on May 22, 2020.
-At that time submitted student applications will be reviewed and distribution payments will begin in early June.
+The initial reimbursement amount is $400 per student for students enrolled after March 13, 2020 during the spring 2020 semester.
+Pending leftover funds, eligible students with larger expenses may be reimbursed beyond $400 with a maximum reimbursement of $2,000.
+The application is currently available for students to complete.
+There are 303 applications approved as of July 22 with a total of $157,496 of the funds distributed.